halkyon/silverstripe-reqchecker/README.md

 This is a script which will check your server environment to make sure it is configured correctly for [SilverStripe CMS / Framework](http://silverstripe.org).

+It doesn't require SilverStripe to be installed first, so it's a good way to check your environment is up to scratch before you install.

 It has been tested on the following dedicated platforms:

  * Mac OS X 10.7.0 (MacPorts): Apache 2.2.19 (mod_php5 SAPI), PHP 5.3.6